Kalergi Plan

-The Kalergi Plan, sometimes called the Coudenhove-Kalergi Conspiracy, is a far-right, antisemitic, white genocide conspiracy theory.
+The Kalergi Plan, sometimes called the Coudenhove-Kalergi Conspiracy, is a far-right, antisemitic conspiracy theory.
 The theory claims that Austrian-Japanese politician Richard von Coudenhove-Kalergi, creator of the Paneuropean Union, concocted a plot to mix and replace white Europeans with other races via immigration.
 The conspiracy theory is most often associated with European groups and parties, but it has also spread to North American politics.

 Memes promoting the conspiracy theory often incorporate misrepresentations of Kalergi's writings, such as the false claim he stated that Jews shall rule over Europe.
+The conspiracy theory stems from a section of Kalergi's 1925 book Praktischer Idealismus ("Practical Idealism") in which he predicted the rise of a mixed race of the future with "Eurasian-Negroid" features, similar in its appearance to the Ancient Egyptians.

 Origins

 The conspiracy theory stems from a section of Kalergi's 1925 book Praktischer Idealismus ("Practical Idealism"), in which he predicted that a mixed race of the future would arise: "The man of the future will be of mixed race.
 Today's races and classes (Note: Kalergi uses the German word Kasten, which means "castes" and not "social classes".) will gradually disappear owing to the vanishing of space, time, and prejudice.
 The Eurasian-Negroid race of the future, similar in its appearance to the Ancient Egyptians, will replace the diversity of peoples with a diversity of individuals."
 Modern far-right individuals seek to draw relationships between contemporary European policy-making and this quote.

 Austrian neo-Nazi writer Gerd Honsik wrote about the subject in his book Kalergi Plan (2005).